fbredeme/ardupilot_wiki/copter/source/docs/systemid-mode-ctrl-optimization.rst

 The next table contains the metrics for the yaw axis.
 Again, the default controller shows the highest gain margin followed by the optimized parameterization and the Autotune controller with the lowest margins.
-Contrary to the roll axis, the optimized controller has the highest phase margin.
+Contrary to the roll axis, the optimized controller has the highest phase margin and the highest bandwidth as well.
 Regarding the tracking behaviour, the Autotune controller has a slightly shorter rise time.
 The optimized parameterization has no tracking overshoot at all und needs less time to reach the 2% error band of the final step value, as it was already the case for the roll axis.